Equities, oil rally in anticipation of more U.S. stimulus spending

 “A strong (stimulus) package would psychologically lift the mood of the investor and a good many consumers are going to go out and spend,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-MSCI’s gauge of stocks across the globe rose 0.67% following broad gains in Asia and Europe.
+MSCI’s gauge of stocks across the globe gained 0.83% following broad gains in Asia and slight losses in Europe.

 MSCI’s broadest index of Asia-Pacific shares outside Japan rose 1.5% to a record high.